-The Corporate Governance Committee has the powers and competences conferred by its internal regulations.
+The Corporate Governance Committee has the powers and competences conferred by its internal regulations62.
 Among these, of special note are those to:

-- Make recommendations and define policies in order to comply with applicable legislation and best practices in corporate governance matters; - b) Monitor compliance with applicable legislation and best practices in corporate governance matters; - c) Promote the adoption of guidelines in relation to: - i. structure, role and functioning of the corporate bodies - ii. liaison between the corporate bodies and the internal committees - iii. incompatibilities and independence of the members of corporate bodies - iv. efficiency of the role of non-executive members of the Board of Directors - v. voting, representation and equal treatment of shareholders - vi. the prevention of conflicts of interests - vii. transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders - d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular with regard to incompatibilities and the independence of the members of the Board of Directors; - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors; - Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN;
+- a) Make recommendations and define policies in order to comply with applicable legislation and best practices in corporate governance matters; - b) Monitor compliance with applicable legislation and best practices in corporate governance matters; - c) Promote the adoption of guidelines in relation to: - i. structure, role and functioning of the corporate bodies; - ii. liaison between the corporate bodies and the internal committees; - iii. incompatibilities and independence of the members of corporate bodies; - iv. efficiency of the role of non-executive members of the Board of Directors; - v. voting, representation and equal treatment of shareholders; - vi. the prevention of conflicts of interests; - vii. transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders; - d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular with regard to incompatibilities and the independence of the members of the Board of Directors; - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors; - f) Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN; - g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented;